Having a morning ritual or morning routine is said to have lots of benefits, and it can help you better set your mood and enhance your productivity.

 - Make a tea and sometimes some porridge

-- Scroll all my feed and have breakfast in the same time
+- Scroll all my feed and have breakfast at the same time

 - Go to university.